Benefits of Essential Oils

 Spearmint Essential Oil has a fresh minty smell reminiscent of Peppermint.
 The major difference is that Spearmint oil is sweeter, and not quite as harsh.
 This is because Spearmint Essential Oil contains significantly less menthol.

-Spearmint Essential Oil Fights Against:
+Spearmint Essential Oil Benefits and Uses: